-- Install the frame arms on the four designated locations using the long-neck M2.5x4mm screws.
-Feed the speed controller wires through the gap between the frame arm and bottom plate. - Secure the ESCs below the frame arms with 3 zip-ties.
-One to secure the cables before the ESC, one to secure the cables after the ESC, and one around the whole ESC unit. - Feed the battery strap through the two slots in the battery compartment.
-Only one strap is really necessary to provide adequate friction.
+- Install the frame arms on the four designated locations using the long-neck M2.5x5mm screws.
+Feed the speed controller wires through the gap between the frame arm and bottom plate. - With the speed controllers soldered (completed previously) and frame arms mounted, use the zip-ties to mount the speed controllers to the underside of the arms.
+Avoid putting tension or stress on the motor- or speed controller-cables.
+Use a self-adhesive pad to mount any BEC or control unit (e.g. NAZA PMU/LED/V-SEN-unit.) to the underside of the back-left speed controller.

+• Feed the battery straps through the two slots in the battery compartment.
+Only one strap is really necessary to provide adequate friction to keep the battery fastened.